winterdharma/DharmaPearls/01_agama/dirgha/DA_3.md

 10\. “‘The Buddha awakened himself as a result of this teaching.
 Without any obstacle to his understanding, he enjoys himself.
 I’ve not seen a Tathāgata, Arhat, and Completely Awakened One in the past, future, or present awaken themselves with this teaching and have no obstacle to their understanding like the Buddha has.
 {:#p10}

-11\. “‘Gentlemen, after awakening himself with this teaching, the Buddha reveals the way to Nirvāṇa and the gradual approach and entry into extinguishment.
+11\. “‘Gentlemen, after awakening himself with this teaching, the Buddha reveals the way to <em>nirvāṇa</em> and the gradual approach and entry into extinguishment.
 It’s like the Gaṅgā River and the Yamunā River.
 Those two rivers flow into each other and then enter the ocean.
 The Buddha is likewise.
-He reveals the way to Nirvāṇa and the gradual approach and entry into extinguishment.
-I’ve not seen a Tathāgata, Arhat, and Completely Awakened One in the past, future, or present reveal the way to Nirvāṇa like the Buddha does.
+He reveals the way to <em>nirvāṇa</em> and the gradual approach and entry into extinguishment.
+I’ve not seen a Tathāgata, Arhat, and Completely Awakened One in the past, future, or present reveal the way to <em>nirvāṇa</em> like the Buddha does.
 {:#p11}

 12\. “‘Gentlemen, the Tathāgata has achieved a following of warriors, priests, householders, and ascetics.
 Wise is the following achieved by the Tathāgata.
 I’ve not seen a Tathāgata, Arhat, and Completely Awakened One in the past, future, or present achieve a following like the Buddha has.